 "God just doesn't consider it a full-time job."

 From that she developed Hello Yahweh, the purpose of which is to get on God's case.

 "We begin each service with a special greeting for the divinity," explained the Rabbi.
 "The Congregation in unison says:

-just like Jerry Seinfeld says to Newman on Seinfeld whenever he runs into him.
-And we imagine in turn that God responds:
+just like Jerry Seinfeld says to Newman.
+And God responds:

-"I believe God doesn't want us to be kissing his ass all the time," concluded Rabbi Debbie King, the now famous founder of Hello Yahweh.
+"I believe God doesn't want us to always be kissing his ass," concluded Rabbi Debbie King, the now famous founder of Hello Yahweh.

 "He just wants us to give it a good swift kick every now and then."